RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Background and Related Work

-We focus on the technique and architecture proposed in \cite{akahoshi2023partially} which uses a [[4, 1, 1, 2]] error \textit{detection} code to produce the $\ket{m_\theta}$ which can be embedded into the larger surface code architecture multiple times as in Figure \ref{fig:parallel_prepare}.
-This preparation can be abstracted out as a non-deterministic preparation with appropriate probability of success as shown in Figure~\ref{fig:intro}.
-They give three examples of simple architectures which localize the production of these states: 1.
+We focus on the technique and architecture proposed in \cite{akahoshi2023partially} which uses a [[4, 1, 1, 2]] error \textit{detection} code to produce $\ket{m_\theta}$ which can be embedded into the larger surface code architecture multiple times (Figure \ref{fig:parallel_prepare}).
+This can be abstracted out as a non-deterministic preparation with appropriate probability of success (Figure~\ref{fig:intro}).
+We discuss the inner workings the preparation scheme in Appendix~\ref{sec:appendix_rus} and also compare it with the Clifford+T compilation scheme. \cite{akahoshi2023partially} gives three examples of simple architectures which localize the production of these states: 1.
 STAR block, a $2\times 2$ grid of surface code tiles 1 of which is data, and 1 of which produces the resource state, and 2 ancilla used for communication, 2.
 Compact STAR block, a $3\times 1$ grid with 1 data and 2 ancilla and 3.
 Compressed STAR block, a $2\times 1$ grid with 1 data and 1 ancilla.
-This atomic abstraction is unnecessary and a more complete compiler (this work) can better manage ancilla to both create local and remote magic states and allocate ancilla for communication.
+This atomic abstraction leads to wasted ancilla resources when qubits are idling and \acronym{} addresses this by better management of ancilla resources (Section~\ref{section:ancillamanage}).